Back to questions

-UnitedHealth Group has a program called Advocate4Me, which allows members to call an advocate and receive support for their health care needs – whether that's behavioural, clinical, well-being, health care financing, benefits, claims or pharmacy help.
+UnitedHealth Group (UHG) has a program called Advocate4Me, which allows policy holders (or, members) to call an advocate and receive support for their health care needs – whether that's claims and benefits support, drug coverage, pre- and post-authorisation, medical records, emergency assistance, or member portal services.

-Calls to the Advocate4Me call centre are categorised, but sometimes they can't fit neatly into a category.
-These uncategorised calls are labelled “n/a”, or are just empty (when a support agent enters nothing into the category field).
+Calls to the Advocate4Me call centre are classified into various categories, but some calls cannot be neatly categorised.
+These uncategorised calls are labeled as “n/a”, or are left empty when the support agent does not enter anything into the call category field.

-Write a query to find the percentage of calls that cannot be categorised.
+Write a query to calculate the percentage of calls that cannot be categorised.
 Round your answer to 1 decimal place.
+For example, 45.0, 48.5, 57.7.

 ---|---|